Table of Contents

 Half of CNS cancers in children arise below the tentorium.
 The current classification of CNS tumors in children takes into account the histologic pattern and the presumed site of origin in the brain.
 Pediatric CNS cancers can be generally classified into embryonal tumors and non-embryonal tumors.

 EMBRYONAL TUMORS IN CHILDREN

 Medulloblastoma, CNS primitive neuroectodermal tumors, and atypical teratoid or rhabdoid tumors belong to this family of CNS tumors.

 - Up to 40% of pediatric CNS tumors are medulloblastomas.
-The molecular classification of these tumors is very important in terms of prognosis and likelihood of distant metastasis at time of presentation.
+The molecular classification of these tumors is very important in terms of prognosis and likelihood of distant metastasis at the time of presentation.

-- Tumors with Wnt mutations occur in older children, usually do not show distant metastasis, and have excellent prognosis.
+- Tumors with Wnt mutations occur in older children, usually do not show distant metastasis, and have an excellent prognosis.

-- Tumors with MYC overexpression tend to have anaplastic tumors on histology, dissemination at time of diagnosis is common, and patients have poor prognosis.
+- Tumors with MYC overexpression tend to have anaplastic tumors on histology, dissemination at time of diagnosis is common, and patients have a poor prognosis.
 These tumors are more common in infants.

 - Finally, patients with medulloblastomas with unknown genetic mutations tend to have an intermediate prognosis.